 Job Placement for Recent Classes

-Class of 2023
+Class of 2025

-- 4 community ED placements in Idaho, Indiana, and Wisconsin
+- Four placements in Wisconsin

 This is an accordion element with a series of buttons that open and close related content panels.